 Though they are convenient and simple, boxed cookie mix sometimes doesn’t have the same oomph as homemade peanut butter cookies.
 Luckily, there are many tricks to make Betty Crocker Peanut Butter Cookie Mix taste like they are homemade.

-With the tips and tricks in this post, no one will ever be able to tell your peanut butter cookies came from a box.
+With the tips and tricks in this post, no one can ever tell your peanut butter cookies came from a box.
 These tips can help make the cookies more flavorful, soft, and moist.
 The perfect trio that is needed in any cookie.
-Read on to find out how to make Betty Crocker Peanut Butter Cookie Mix better.
+Read on to learn how to make Betty Crocker Peanut Butter Cookie Mix better.

 How to Make Betty Crocker Peanut Butter Cookie Mix Better